nzakas/understandinges6/manuscript/13-Modules.md

 import { identifier1, identifier2 } from "example.js";
 ```

 The curly braces after `import` indicate the bindings to import from the given module.
 The keyword `from` is used to indicate the module from which to import the given bindings.
 The module is specified using a string representing the path to the module.
-Browsers use the same format as you might pass to `<script>` whereas Node.js follows its traditional conventions of differentiating between local files and packages based on a filesystem prefix (for example, `example` for a package and `./example` for a local file).
+Browsers use the same format as you might pass to `<script>`, which means you must include a file extension, whereas Node.js follows its traditional conventions of differentiating between local files and packages based on a filesystem prefix (for example, `example` for a package and `./example` for a local file) and does not require file extensions.
 Specific differences in how browsers and Node.js load modules are discussed later in this chapter.

 I> Even though it looks similar, the list of bindings to import is not a destructured object.